CleanCut/green/README.md

 **trial**

-Honestly, I really like Twisted's trial, though I don't really have any need for the rest of the Twisted event-driven networking engine library.
+I really like Twisted's trial test runner, though I don't really have any need for the rest of the Twisted event-driven networking engine library.
 I started professionally developing in Python when version 2.3 was the latest, greatest version and none of us in my small shop had ever even heard of unit testing